revbayes/revbayes.github.io/tutorials/biogeo/index.md

 constant over time, then one set of distances is suitable for use for all four epochs.

-Next, we’ll build an enhanced DEC model.
-Like before, we’ll define the rate matrix in terms of relative rates, then rescale the entire matrix with the biogeographic rate scaling parameter rate_bg.
+Next, we'll build an enhanced DEC model.
+Like before, we'll define the rate matrix in terms of relative rates, then rescale the entire matrix with the biogeographic rate scaling parameter rate_bg.